tensorflow/community/rfcs/20181029-more-flexible-concurrency.md

 ## Objective

-We would like to implement a more flexible thread scheduling system.
+This document presents a proposal to implement a more flexible thread scheduling system.
 This would enable users to plug in a different thread management system (e.g., Intel TBB) as opposed to using only libraries TensorFlow is dependent on.

 ## Motivation